nlsy-links/NlsyLinks/research_publications.md

 Rowe, D. C., Vaszonyi, A. T., & Flannery, D.J.
 (1994) .
 [No more than skin deep: Ethnic and racial similarity in developmental processes.](http://psycnet.apa.org/journals/rev/101/3/396/) _Psychological Review, 101_, 396-413.
 (NLSYC)

 # Recent Presentations by the Team Involving the Links

-Association for Research in Personality Conference 2015
+**2015: Association for Research in Personality Conference**

 * Additive effects of maternal conscientiousness and general ability on infant health.

-Society for Personality and Social Psychology 2015
+**2015: Society for Personality and Social Psychology**

 * Impact of Adolescent Conscientiousness and Intelligence on Health at Middle Age: A Sibling Comparison Approach

-Behavior Genetics Association 2014
+**2014: Behavior Genetics Association**

  * A Dynamic Mixture Biometric Model of Cognitive Development in the  NLSY Children
  * Family Matters: A Multi-Level Family Study of Age of First Intercourse
- * Intelligence and Fertility in the NLSY79 Respondents: Children of Siblings and Biometrical Models
+ * [Intelligence and Fertility in the NLSY79 Respondents](./publications/2014/rodgers-bga-2014.pptx): Children of Siblings and Biometrical Models

-Society for Adolescent Health and Medicine 2013
+**2013: Society for Adolescent Health and Medicine**

 * Psychosocial Predictors Of Adolescent Sexual Risk Behavior: A Quasi-experimental Analysis In A Nationally Representative Sample Of American Youths

-[Behavior Genetics Association 2013](https://r-forge.r-project.org/forum/forum.php?thread_id=28498&forum_id=4266&group_id=1330) *(the presentation is included as attachments in this thread*)
+**2013: Behavior Genetics Association**

- * NLSY Kinship Links:  Creating Biometrical Design Structures from Cross-Generational Data
+ * [NLSY Kinship Links](./publications/2013/beasley-bga-2013.pptx):  Creating Biometrical Design Structures from Cross-Generational Data

-[Behavior Genetics Association 2012](https://r-forge.r-project.org/forum/forum.php?thread_id=4761&forum_id=4266&group_id=1330) (*the presentations are included as attachments in this thread*)
+**2012: Behavior Genetics Association**

- * The 2012 National Longitudinal Survey of Youth Kinship Links: Conducting Behavior Genetic Research Using the NLSY79 and NLSY-Children Data
+ * [The 2012 National Longitudinal Survey of Youth Kinship Links](./publications/2012/rodgers-bga-2012.pptx): Conducting Behavior Genetic Research Using the NLSY79 and NLSY-Children Data
- * NlsyLinks: An R Package Facilitating BG Research with the NLSY
+ * [NlsyLinks](./publications/2012/beasley-bga-2012.pptx): An R Package Facilitating BG Research with the NLSY
- * Biometric Analysis of Complex NLSY Pedigrees: Introducing a Conditional Autoregressive Biometric (CARB) Mixed Model
+ * [Biometric Analysis of Complex NLSY Pedigrees](./publications/2012/bard-bga-2012): Introducing a Conditional Autoregressive Biometric (CARB) Mixed Model
- * Multivariate Models of BMI, Intelligence, and Fertility Using the NLSY-Children Kinship Links
+ * [Multivariate Models of BMI, Intelligence, and Fertility](./publications/2012/meredith-bga-2012.pptx) Using the NLSY-Children Kinship Links
- * The 2012 National Longitudinal Survey of Youth Kinship Links: A Discussion (by discussant Brian D'Onofrio)
+ * [The 2012 National Longitudinal Survey of Youth Kinship Links](./publications/2012/donofrio-bga-2012.pptx): A Discussion (by discussant Brian D'Onofrio)

 # General NLSY Articles
 A larger, searchable list of research using the NLSY datasets is maintained at [nlsinfo.org](https://nlsinfo.org/bibliography-start).